-The following videos are just a few of some excellent examples sent to us by teachers and music directors throughout the country.
-They are wonderful examples of traditional choral music and musical plays written for choir or theater education, performed successfully and creatively, many both in traditional and remote settings.
-When selecting music for your performance group, It can be extremely helpfuly to view video productions for staging, costuming and movement ideas.
+The following videos are just a few excellent examples sent to us by teachers and music directors throughout the country.
+They feature traditional choral music and musical plays written for choir or theater education, performed successfully and creatively, many in both traditional and remote settings.
+When selecting music for your performance group, It can be extremely helpful to view video productions for staging, costuming and movement ideas.

 We love hearing from you!